 - Because the dress will be a thin crepe, stay away from velvet, it will be too heavy looking.

-- We like your idea of a long, black tuxedo jacket.
+- I like your idea of a long, black tuxedo jacket.
 It will be elegant and echo the formal clean lines of the dress.

 - If you wear sandals, remember, you can’t wear hose.